IronCoreLabs/tenant-security-client-java/examples/large-documents/README.md

-# Logging Example
+# Large Documents

 In order to run this example, you need to be running a _Tenant Security Proxy_ (TSP) on your machine.
 Check the **README.md** file in the parent directory to see how to start the TSP, if you haven't done so yet.

 Once the TSP is running, you can experiment with this example Java program.
-It illustrates the basics of how to use the Tenant Security Client (TSC) SDK to log security events.
+It illustrates the basics of how to use the Tenant Security Client (TSC) SDK to performantly encrypt/decrypt large documents or a set of many fields that share a DEK.
 The example code shows two scenarios:

 - encrypting a large document as many subdocs, using the disk for persistence
 - retrieving and decrypting subdocs individually